-After working in the finance industry for 20 years, there’s one truth that seems to be proven again and again: people who are good with money tend to spend more time organizing, planning, and knowing exactly what’s going out—and what’s coming in.
+After years of discussing financial matters with people, both personal and business, there’s one truth that seems to be proven again and again: people who are good with money tend to spend more time organizing, planning, and knowing exactly what’s going out—and what’s coming in.

 Now, you might hate spreadsheets.
 Or dread actually looking at the math behind your income versus expenses.
 But it’s something that we all need to do every once in a while.